cjdoris/pAdicGaloisGroup/README.md

   , RESEVAL_ALG            The algorithm used to evaluate resolvents , CONJUGACY              Specifies up to what conjugacy the Galois group will be defined ]
+| "SinglyRamified"       The algorithm due to Greve for singly ramified extensions
 | "Builtin"              Use Magma's builtin GaloisGroup intrinsic

 GROUP_ALG